 A power-hungry necromancer is seeking a world-ending artifact.
-Only the mage team can stop him--that is if they don't kill each other first.
+Only the mage team can stop him—that is if the team members don't kill each other first.

 If that wasn't bad enough, Slate knows something the others don't.
 One of the team members is a traitor.